Essential Otley Run Infocopy-link-to-section

 The Headingley Taps Leeds Otley Run

-A bit further down the road (half a mile) and past Burger King and Greggs (quick bite to eat?) is Headingley Taps.
+A bit further down the road (half-a-mile) and past Burger King and Greggs (quick bite to eat?) is Headingley Taps.
+It’s not the easiest to find while intoxicated as it’s off the main Otley Road, meaning you could end up at the Box and skip this Otley pit-stop.

 More Info on The Headingley Taps